Communal clash in Chandni Chowk: Amit Shah summons Delhi Police chief

 India

-New Delhi, July 03: Home Minister Amit Shah on Wednesday summoned Delhi Police Commission Amulya Patnaik over Delhi's Hauz Qazi communal tension.
+New Delhi, July 03: Home Minister Amit Shah on Wednesday summoned Delhi Police Commissioner Amulya Patnaik over Delhi's Hauz Qazi communal tension.

 Tension and fear gripped Hauz Qazi area over a minor ruckus related to the parking of a bike that took a communal turn following which a temple was vandalised on late Sunday night.